agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 Because there are people already doing things, why should I go there, when I do not know if I can add value to it.
 Earning to give I understand, but direct work not sure.

+### Ideas

+What If I take another 6 months to evaluate by trying out some things like economics, MBA etc...

+MEanwhile also write about persuation.

+Did anyone ask you everyone asks you how your weekend was ?

+Godfordome, what about my goals?

 ## Rant